gabrielpoca/timeline_mvp/README.md

+# ⚠️ This was a prototype, for the real thing check [Notedown](https://github.com/subvisual/notedown).

 # Timeline

 Timeline is a note-taking application for the unorganised.
 I built it because I couldn't find anything that fits my needs.
 The idea is pretty simple.
 You write everything on it and then powerfull searching gets you want you're looking for.
 Anything goes: text, images, PDFs, etc.